gitgoblin0426/ollama/docs/api.md

 - `options`: additional model parameters listed in the documentation for the [Modelfile](./modelfile.md#valid-parameters-and-values) such as `temperature`
 - `system`: system prompt to (overrides what is defined in the `Modelfile`)
 - `template`: the full prompt or prompt template (overrides what is defined in the `Modelfile`)
+- `context`: the context parameter returned from a previous request to `/generate`, this can be used to keep a short conversational memory

 ### Request